devicescape/aws_dynamo/README.md

 Basic Usage
 ===========

-See the examples/ subdirectory for detailed example.
+See the examples/ subdirectory for detailed examples.

 Get item attributes from DynamoDB.
 Assume we have a table named 'users' with a string hash key and attributes 'realName'